aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-pdf/_index.md

 * PPTX
 * ODP

-To convert a presentation to PDF, you simply have to pass the file name as an argument in the [Presentation](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/presentation/) class and then save the presentation as a PDF using a [Save](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/presentation/#methods) method.
+To convert a presentation to PDF in Python, you simply have to pass the file name as an argument in the [Presentation](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/presentation/) class and then save the presentation as a PDF using a [Save](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/presentation/#methods) method.
 The [Presentation](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/presentation/) class exposes the  [Save](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/presentation/#methods) method that is typically used to convert a presentation to PDF.

 {{%  alert title="NOTE"  color="warning"   %}}